stackai/stackai-vpc/README.md

 The stackweb docker container requires some of the environment variables here defined to be built.
 This is why we need to source the .env file before building the image.

-1. Open a terminal **in the root of folder of the project, the same as where this README file is located** and initialize the weaviate container:
+1. Open a terminal **in the root folder of the project, the same as where this README file is located** and initialize the stackweb container:

     a) Source the stackweb environment variables: